 In cases where potentially new or additional policy issues are introduced during an implementation process, these issues should be communicated to the relevant policy development body (e.g., the chartering organization) prior to the completion of the implementation process.
 In this regard, reference should be made to certain other Principles in this document that may be applicable in such situations (see e.g. Principles D-1(b), D-1(c) and D-2(a).)

-Policy and Implementation are not two separate phases entirely, but require continuous dialogue and communication between those that developed the policy (e.g., GNSO) and those that are charged with operationalizing/implementing it (e.g., staff).
+Policy and Implementation are not two separate phases entirely, but require continuous dialogue and communication between those that developed the policy (e.g., GNSO) and those that are charged with operationalizing/implementing it (e.g., contracted parties, staff).

-C. Principles that apply primarily to Policy
+C. Principles / Requirements that apply primarily to Policy

 Policy Standards: